 However, it should be noted that the Act excludes certain types of companies from claiming this exemption.

-Section 280A (4) Companies Act 2014 now provides:
+Section 280A (4) of the Companies Act 2014 now provides:

-(ii) undertakings that are designated, by or under the law of any other Member State, to be entities referred to in point (1)(d) of Article 2 of the Accounting Directive and ‘ineligible company’ shall be read accordingly;
+(ii) undertakings that are designated, by or under the law of any other Member State, to be entities referred to in point (1)(d) of Article 2 of the Accounting Directive and ‘ineligible company’ shall be read accordingly

 Therefore, as Schedule 5 companies cannot qualify as small or micro companies under the terms of section 280a they cannot claim either an abridgment or audit exemption under the terms of section 352 and 358 of the Act.